DM5EA/hamlib2KPA500/README.md

 - KPA500 connected to the computer running the script via serial interface
 - TRX connected either via a rigctld on another computer in the network or via USB/serial interface to the computer running the script

+Limitations:
+- This script DOES NOT update the band information FROM the KPA500 towards the TRX